 - Orthostatic hypotension, or a sudden feeling of light-headedness when you stand up from a lying or sitting position.
 This is due to a sudden drop in blood pressure.

-- Heart palpitations – As blood flow is slowed, the heart as any other muscle feel the effects.
+- Heart palpitations – As blood flow is slowed, the heart like any other muscle feels the effects.
 This can cause an alteration in its regular beating pattern.

 8 ways to prevent dehydration

 - Keep a bottle of water with you at all times and drink from it frequently.

 - Listen to your body.
 Drink pure water, especially when you are thirsty.

 - Replenish fluids after exercising.

 - Eat plenty of fruit and vegetables as many contain as much as ninety percent water.